 What Is a Chapel?

+But first, what exactly is a chapel?
 A chapel is a small intimate place for Christian worship.
 Chapels are usually a room or separate space within a church or other building, sometimes gated off.
 Some chapels are tiny.
 Others can be the size of a small church.

 Chapels can be places that house relics, a place devoted to the cult of the Virgin Mary, or a place financed by a wealthy family or merchant guild exclusively for their use.
 The domestic family chapels often housed the family tombs.